panrg/path-properties/draft-enghardt-panrg-path-properties.md

 --- abstract

-This document defines and categorizes information about paths that an endpoint might have or want to have.
+This document defines and categorizes information about Internet paths that an endpoint might have or want to have.
-It addresses the first of the questions in Path-Aware Networking {{I-D.irtf-panrg-questions}}.
+This information is expressed as properties of the path between two endpoints.

 --- middle

 # Introduction

-As the current Internet provides a best-effort bit pipe, endpoints do not know much about the path to other endpoints.
+Because the current Internet provides a best-effort bit pipe, endpoints do not know much about the path to other endpoints.
 A Path Aware Network exposes information about one or multiple paths through the network to endpoints, so that endpoints can use this information.